-Figure 7.4.2.1: Detaching the Antenna from the Leg
+Figure 9.4.2.1: Detaching the Antenna from the Leg

-Attach the new leg (1) by threading the antenna cable through the notch in the top of the leg (2).
+Attach the new leg by threading the antenna cable through the notch in the top of the leg (1) and securing the leg using the provide screws (2).

-Figure 7.4.2.2: Attaching a New Leg with an Existing Antenna
+Figure 9.4.2.2: Attaching a New Leg with an Existing Antenna

-To secure the antenna to the new leg, use the provided Velcro to attach only the yellow-backed Velcro strip to the Velcro on the antenna (1).
-Then remove the backing and attach the Velcro and antenna to the inside of the leg, placing the tip of the antenna 5 mm from the edge of the rubber foot (2) as shown below.
-Fold the ends of a provided plastic sheet at right angles (3), remove the adhesive backing, and stick the plastic sheet to the leg so it secures the antenna in place (4).
+To secure the antenna to the new leg, use the provided Velcro to attach only the yellow-backed Velcro strip to the Velcro on the antenna.
+Then remove the backing and attach the Velcro and antenna to the inside of the leg, placing the tip of the antenna 5 mm from the edge of the rubber foot (1) as shown below.
+Fold the ends of a provided plastic sheet at right angles (2), remove the adhesive backing, and stick the plastic sheet to the leg so it secures the antenna in place (3).

-Figure 7.4.2.3: Attaching an Existing Antenna to a New leg
+Figure 9.4.2.3: Attaching an Existing Antenna to a New Leg

-7.4.3 Leg #4 with Compass
+9.4.3 Leg #4 with Compass

 Solo's right-rear leg (#4) contains the compass module.
-Detach the leg from the arm as you would a standard leg, but the leg will not be removable until you disconnect the compass from Solo.
+Start by detaching the leg from the arm as you would a standard leg, but the leg will not be removable until you disconnect the compass from Solo.
 To access the compass connector, you'll need to remove the battery tray from Solo.
-See Section 7.5 for battery tray removal instructions.
+See Section 9.5 for battery tray removal instructions.

 With the battery tray removed, locate the compass connector in the corner of the board closest to the leg being replaced.
 Disconnect the compass connector from the board by holding down the tab on the far side of the connector and lifting up the connector.
-Since the space between the arm and the connector is limited, it may help to use the screwdriver to press the tab.
+Since the space between the arm and the connector is limited, it may help to use a screwdriver to press the tab.

-Figure 7.4.3.1: Compass Connector on Mainboard
+Figure 9.4.3.1: Compass Connector on Mainboard